 For more on Amy Sloan-McCann, please click here.

 Edward Dobson has a BA in Politics & History and an LLM in Law.
-He is a practising barrister, appearing in court almost every day.
+He is a practising barrister, appearing in court regularly.
 He previously worked for the University of Durham.
-For more on Edward Dobson, please click here.

 Susan Jones studied law at Queen's University Belfast, where she came top in her year.
 She won the Sweet & Maxwell Prize for most distinguished student in LLB final examinations.
 As a barrister, Susan has practised in the areas of crime, personal injury, criminal negligence, and inquests.
 She appears in court regularly.